Sponsor Resources & FAQs

 I need a copy of a past invoice.
 What do I do?

-Please contact your Vermont Public Corporate Support Associate or email billing (at) vermontpublic (dot) org directly for a reprinted invoice.
+Please contact your Vermont Public Account Manager or email billing (at) vermontpublic (dot) org directly for a reprinted invoice.

 I’d like to pay my invoice by credit card.
 What do I do?